Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 A tutorial on the use of interrupted time series (ITS) analysis in public health and epidemiological research.
 The code follows the examples illustrated in the article that described the most common steps in the application of the ITS design.

-Association of inter and intra-day temperature change with mortality
+Analysis of associations of inter and intra-day temperature change with mortality

 An illustrative example of the analysis published in an article assessing the association between indices of inter and intra-day temperature variability and mortality.
 The indices are built following specific assumptions about the impact of temperature variability and absolute temperature.
 The code reproduces the results for London, one of the six cities included in the analysis.